 Understandably, it can be a little difficult and confusing to keep track of which Def Leppard songs are included on which greatest hits album, not to mention on which format!

-In hopes of making things a little easier to understand, especially before making a purchase decision, let’s begin with a complete breakdown of all the songs included on Def Leppard’s various greatest hits releases (including by format, since the track listings vary):
+In hopes of making things a little easier to understand, let’s begin with a complete breakdown of all the songs included on Def Leppard’s various greatest hits releases (including by format, since the track listings vary):

 If you’d like to view/share/keep a PDF version of this chart comparison, you can access the file here: Def Leppard Greatest Hits Song List comparison